lingping-fuzzy/Multi-Source-Fusion-based-Stock-Selection/README.md

 The paper generalizes a novel framework with a user-interactive interface for stock selection problems based on multi-source data fusion and decision-level fusion to enhance reliability limited by the narrow criteria performance and the strength of a model overcoming the weakness of a single-performed model.
 This framework benefits the time-series prediction and decision-making study.
 Besides, we propose adopting dynamic time warping to assist a task-learning process by customizing a loss function that improves the accuracy of data prediction.
 The experiment shows that the proposed method reduces the prediction log error by 6.3\% on average and decreases the warping cost by 5.6\% on average over all cases of real-situation data.
 Finally, we illustrate the proposed framework by implementing it in a real-world stock data selection.
 The results are practical and effective, further justified through a detailed ablation study.

 ### Main script

+If you have a problem understanding some code, please also refer to [code](https://github.com/jimmyg1997/NTUA-Multi-Criteria-Decision-Analysis) from co-author ```jimmyg1997```

 ### Examples